 Sure, medical marijuana has been legal for quite some time.
-But besides the state’s medical marijuana program, we can expect New York marijuana legalization to encourage adult-use businesses.
+But besides the state’s medical marijuana program, we can expect New York cannabis laws in 2022 to encourage adult-use businesses.

 With these new laws, we need to expect cannabis regulatory oversight to develop in the state.
 While New York marijuana is now legal, the state hopes to increase its tax revenue by taxing cannabis products New Yorkers consume.

 For starters, the state will have marijuana products for recreational use available.
 The law will require updates to ensure a state is a secure place for production, distribution, and consumption.